PehJiaYuan/Pizza-Sales-Analysis/README.md

 <div align="left"><img src="images/total_pizza_sold_category.png"/></div>

-The chart illustrating the total number of pizzas sold for each pizza category enables comparison of sales performance across different categories.
+The chart depicting the total number of pizzas sold for each pizza category enables comparison of sales performance across different categories.
 This visualization helps in identifying popular and less popular pizza options, informing marketing strategies and menu adjustments accordingly.

 __8) Top 5 Pizzas by Revenue__